najmi-smile/NC-News-API/README.md

 To run this project you will need to clone it onto your local machine and install all dependencies.

-To do so use the command line to o navigate to your preferred directory on your local machine and enter the following command on the terminal window:
+To do so use the command line to navigate to your preferred directory on your local machine and enter the following command on the terminal window:

 ```$ git clone https://github.com/najmi-smile/BE-FT-northcoders-news.git```